Budapest: Like a Local

 • Arrival: Settle into your accommodation, preferably in a central district like District V (Belváros-Lipótváros) or District VII (Erzsébetváros).

-• Coffee Break: Start with a coffee at a local café such as Arán Bakery or Artizán Bakery.
-Have a look at places we recommend: Cafes & Breakfast.
+• Coffee Break: Start with a coffee at a local café such as Artizán Bakery.
+Or have a look at some of these other places, if that doesn’t strike your fancy: Cafes & Breakfast.

 Afternoon:

 • Walking Tour: Take a walking tour of the city center.
 Focus on key landmarks such as St. Stephen’s Basilica, the Parliament Building, and Liberty Square.
-Or just join us on a guided walking tour! 🙂 WannaWalk Original Free Budapest Tour
+Or y’know.. walk with the best.
+Hungary gave the world paprika, Rubik’s Cube, and us.
+Coincidence?
+We think not.
+Book now!
+WannaWalk Original Free Budapest Tour

 Evening: